How EZ Access Came To Be

 Introduction

 Understanding the basis of EZ Access is critical if you work with self-service, kiosks, or ATMs.
 Too often, teams treat accessibility as a checklist or bolt-on, without appreciating the decades of research, policy work, and real-world deployments that shaped this particular approach.
-EZ Access is not just a keypad or an audio jack; it’s an entire interaction model, licensing framework, and legal/IP ecosystem that affects how you design, buy, deploy, and certify devices.
-If you don’t understand its foundations, you’re flying blind on risk, cost, and true usability.
+EZ Access is not just a keypad or an audio jack; it is an entire interaction model and UI ecosystem that affects how you design, buy, deploy, and certify devices.
+If you do not understand its foundations, you are flying blind on true usability.
+Once only available via license, EZ Access has been free for all to use for some time.
 Thanks to Gregg Vanderheiden for providing the source information.

 The Trace Center EZ-Access